SpocWiki/_public/schema.org/predicate/Relations/has/has_sub_trip.md

 - [ #has/_sub_trip :: Trip ] or
 - [ has_sub_trip :: Trip ]

-Identifies a &lt;a class="localLink" href="/Trip"&gt;Trip&lt;/a&gt; that is a subTrip of this Trip.
+Identifies a [[Trip]] that is a subTrip of this Trip.
 For example Day 1, Day 2, etc. of a multi-day trip.

 Relation describes that:
 [ #has_/domain  :: Trip ]